ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 1. For first-timers outside of the UCSF network, log onto the UCSF VPN,

-2. open a terminal (called 'Terminal' on macOS and most Linux distributions, and 'Command Prompt' on Windows 10),
+2. open a terminal (called 'Terminal' on MacOS and most Linux distributions, and 'Command Prompt' on Windows 10),

 3. at the terminal prompt, type `ssh alice@{{ site.login.hostname }}` and press <kbd>ENTER</kbd>, and